Opportunity Zones in California

 The federal tax bill passed at the end of December 2017 allows the Governor to designate certain census tracts as Opportunity Zones.
 Investments made by individuals through special funds in these zones would be allowed to defer or eliminate federal taxes on capital gains.
 The Governor can designate up to 25 percent of census tracts that either have poverty rates of at least 20 percent or median family incomes of no more than 80 percent of statewide or metropolitan area family income.
 There are 3,516 census tracts in 54 California counties that would qualify under one or both of the mandatory criteria, allowing the Governor to designate up to 879 tracts.
 As census tracts are designed to capture geographic areas of around 4,000 people, more than 3 million Californians would potentially be located in one of these areas.

 Preliminary Recommended Tracts

 Focus on Poverty.
-Only those tracts that meet the federal poverty criteria were selected to focus efforts on those poorest areas of the state.
-In addition, within each county, focus was placed on the poorest areas (top 30 percent of eligible tracts).
+Select only those tracts that meet the federal poverty criteria to focus efforts on those poorest areas of the state.
+In addition, within each county, focus on the poorest areas (top 30 percent of eligible tracts).